Table of Contents

 Shades of green come and go over the years.
 Does anyone remember Avocado appliances in the 1970s??
 Oops, I’m dating myself.
 Then there was the mint of the ’80s.
 (We had a family room with a vaulted ceiling in the ’90s, which I rag-rolled emerald green!)

 This dining room is a great example of a green-tinted neutral shade.
 With the wash of light from the large picture window, you don’t have to worry about the green tint overshadowing the room.
 It complements the gold chandelier.

 One staging trick that I particularly like is to bring the outdoors inside with plants.
 Whether they are real or fake, the addition of greenery adds so much life to a room, without committing to a permanent color on the walls.
 Grabbing a few potted plants from the big box store is a relatively inexpensive solution to add life to your staging.

 What About Your Fixtures and Finishes?

 Another consideration in choosing paint colors is whether the colors harmonize with your fixtures.
-If you have modern stainless or brushed aluminum toned light fixtures, faucets and door handles, you don’t really have to worry much about paint color choices.
+If you have modern stainless or brushed aluminum-toned light fixtures, faucets, and door handles, you don’t really have to worry much about paint color choices.
 This is probably why the finish is so popular, it goes with just about everything.

 But if you have other metals, you want to harmonize, or even show them off.
-Consider the undertones of metal and get a shade of neutral paint with those undertones, or you might want to compliment with an opposite color on the color wheel.
+Consider the undertones of metal and get a shade of neutral paint with those undertones, or you might want to compliment it with an opposite color on the color wheel.
 Here’s a handy guide:

 - Polished and brushed brass have yellow or greenish undertones.